Superrehtard/old_diaspora_wiki/Federation-Model-Brainstorm.md

 **There's two models:**

 1. Stay in touch with friends -> direct connection between seeds -> works smooth for small pods ->  Leads to **Decentralisation**.
 This is the original goal.
+Works like e-mail.

 2. **Meeting new people** -> requires: gathering interesting people from "the pool" -> Small pods: small pools -> they fail to deliver -> Leads to centralisation.
 This is happening.